BLOG

 WAI’s three guidelines–WCAG, ATAG, and UAAG–categorize conformance into three levels:

-• Level AA (middle): In addition to meeting all Level A success criteria, a web page must also meet all Level AA success criteria or have a Level AA conforming alternate version.
+2. Level AA (middle): In addition to meeting all Level A success criteria, a web page must meet all Level AA success criteria or have a Level AA conforming alternate version.

-Meeting Level A requirements–which cover basic accessibility features like providing images with alt attributes–is a must.
+It is essential to meet Level A requirements, which cover basic accessibility features like providing images with alt attributes.

 Meanwhile, Level AA requirements help resolve many common accessibility issues encountered by users with disabilities.
 Lastly, Level AAA includes more advanced accessibility requirements.